cnielly/IBT-Prediction/README.md

 We would like to thank Eleven for this great opportunity to work on a real life case.
 As future data scientists, we think appreciated the "learning by doing" philosophy of this course.

-*Gautier DULAC, Sophie BROSSE, Antoine SALAMITOU, Léonard FLEUTOT, Cyprien NIELY*
+*Gautier DULAC, Sophie BROSSE, Antoine SALAMITOU, Léonard FLEUTOT and Cyprien NIELLY*

 *Students of the MSc "Data Science for Business", between HEC Paris and Ecole polytechnique. *